 Perhaps the first and biggest benefit people get from volunteering is the satisfaction of incorporating service into their lives and making a difference in their community and country.
 The intangible benefits alone—such as pride, satisfaction and accomplishment—are worthwhile reasons to serve.

 Donating to a local non-profit or charity group is a great way to support your local communities.

 - Sac Pack Drive: our year-round donation program helps students of all ages "re-home" new and gently used school/art supplies for the benefit of youth in need through local non-profit organizations.
 During fall and spring, we have campus-wide drives sponsored by participating campus clubs and departments to help graduating and moving students find a new use for those extra supplies on hand.

-Sac State Serves is a community service program open to faculty, staff, students, and alumni.
+Sac State Volunteers is a community service program open to faculty, staff, students, and alumni.
 Typically, most events take place during the weekend with up to one event scheduled per month, making volunteering a convenient and accessible option for our student and professional participants.
-Sac State Serves partners with local non-profits through local, single-day projects or events, helping to meet expanded volunteer needs.
+Sac State Volunteers partners with local non-profits through local, single-day projects or events, helping to meet expanded volunteer needs.
 Different community partnerships and/or service focus areas are sought for each event in a 12 month period in order to increase volunteers’ knowledge of and access to Sacramento’s many great non-profit resources.

 Alternative Break offers Sacramento State students short-term, community-based service projects during winter and spring academic breaks.
 Through Alternative Break, Sac State students provide much needed service to diverse communities, while building skills and great friendships during one-day to week-long service activities.